HeyPuter/kv.js/README.md

   // Set the TTL for key "user1" to expire in 30 seconds. kv.expireat("user1", Math.floor(Date.now() / 1000) + 30);

-  // Set the TTL for key "user2" to expire at a specific UNIX timestamp (e.g. 1700000000), only if the key does not exist yet. kv.expireat("user2", 1700000000, "NX");
+  // Set the TTL for key "user2" to expire at a specific UNIX timestamp (e.g. 1700000000), only if the key does not already have an expiry time. kv.expireat("user2", 1700000000, "NX");

-  // Set the TTL for key "user3" to expire in 45 seconds, only if the key already exists. kv.expireat("user3", Math.floor(Date.now() / 1000) + 45, "XX");
+  // Set the TTL for key "user3" to expire in 45 seconds, only if the key already has an expiry time. kv.expireat("user3", Math.floor(Date.now() / 1000) + 45, "XX");

   // Set the TTL for key "user4" to expire in 60 seconds, only if the new TTL is greater than the current TTL.